Skip to main content

 kubectl -n kube-system create serviceaccount <serviceaccount_name>

-Specify <serviceaccount_name> — the name of the service account.
+Specify <serviceaccount_name> — service account name.

 2. Create a ClusterRoleBinding (group for the new user) and add a role with administrator rights (cluster-admin):